milanvlmvl-cmd/AAC-imdisk-util/README.md

 Welcome to **AAC Raid Smoother**.
 This guide will help you quickly and easily improve your *ArcheAge Classic* gaming performance during heavy raids by loading your shader cache directly into the system's ultra-fast RAM.

+For everyone who uses this, or has used this, I appreciate a quick reply to: if the game launches, I would appreciate a reply to my like 4-5 question survey as I am attempting to get this to the official launcher if possible https://docs.google.com/forms/d/1tnvsry8pSVw3CKGPqNMf6SEZYxr3PYPhEHMWNqC0XWg/edit#responses

 ---

 ## 📖 Part 1: User Guide